PT symmetry-enriched non-unitary criticality: Model

-Turning on $u$ has a genuinely nH effect on criticality.
-At $u=0$ the Hermitian SSH chain has a single quantum critical point (QCP) at $w=v$ (black dot).
+The global phase diagram of the non-Hermitian SSH model is schematically shown in Fig.~\ref{fig:phase} (a).
+It consists of a $\mathcal{PT}$-broken region and two $\mathcal{PT}$-symmetric regions (trivial and topological), distinguished by the winding number $\Omega$ defined as $\Omega=\frac{1}{2\pi}\int_{-\pi}^{\pi}\! d k\,\partial_k\arg v_k.$ At $u=0$, the Hermitian SSH chain has a single quantum critical point (QCP) at $w=v$ (black dot).
 For $u>0$, this point splits into two straight critical lines $u=\pm(w-v)$ that border the $\mathcal{PT}$-broken wedge.
-The left critical line lies in the $\omega=0$ sector and is topologically trivial.
-The right critical line lies in $\omega=1$; it is topological and is the main focus of this work.
-We then extend the construction to models with richer topological content in this work.

-To realize a broader class of nH QCPs with nontrivial topology, we generalize the nH SSH model using an $\alpha$-chain construction inspired by Hermitian counterparts~\cite{Verresen2018PRL}.
-Specifically, we define the $\alpha$-nH SSH model as a $\mathcal{PT}$-symmetric free-fermion chain with long-range hopping,

-The case $\alpha=1$ recovers the nH SSH model.
-For $\alpha\ge2$, long-range hopping preserves the three-region structure of Fig.~\ref{fig:phase}(a) while increasing the edge-mode multiplicity.
-In the $\mathcal{PT}$-symmetric gapped regime $|v-w|>u$ under OBC, the side $v>w$ hosts $\alpha-1$ edge-mode pairs (winding number $\omega = \alpha-1$), whereas the side $w>v$ hosts $\alpha$ pairs (winding number $\omega = \alpha$).
-Accordingly, there are two nH critical lines that lie in distinct winding sectors: the one with lower winding number ($\omega = \alpha-1$) and the one with higher winding number ($\omega = \alpha$).
-In the main text, we focus on the $\alpha=1$ case and include the $\alpha=2$ model as a representative higher $\alpha$ example (see Fig.~\ref{fig:phase}(c) for a schematic).

-\emph{Detecting non-unitary CFT at non-Hermitian criticality.}---We assess conformal criticality in the $\alpha$-nH SSH models via entanglement scaling and a complementary Casimir check.
-Using the correlation matrix method~\cite{SM}, the entropy for a subsystem of length $\ell_A$ is
+The left critical line lies in the $\Omega=0$ sector and is trivial, whereas the right critical line lies in $\Omega=1$ and is topological in the sense that it supports edge modes along a gapless phase boundary, which is the central focus of this work.
+The vertical dashed line $w=v$ marks where the winding number—and hence the number of localized edge modes under open boundary condition (OBC)—changes.
+Notably, inside the $\mathcal{PT}$-broken wedge, this dashed line is not a phase boundary, since the Berry (Zak) phase that determines phase boundaries no longer coincides with the winding number there~\cite{PhysRevA.87.012118,Lieu2018PRB,SM}.
+Richer topological features can be accessed by considering the $\alpha$-extended non-Hermitian SSH model, which introduces long-range hopping in the form $v_k^{(\alpha)} = v e^{-i(\alpha-1)k} - w e^{-i\alpha k}$ (see Fig.~\ref{fig:phase}(c) for $\alpha=2$).
+Remarkably, the overall structure of the phase diagram remains unchanged under this extension, while the long-range hopping increases the number of topological edge modes supported along the critical lines.